4.57 from 71 votes

 What is the Texture?

-The finished sauce is silky smooth, and pourable.
+The finished sauce is silky smooth and pourable.
 It’s a beautiful amber color!

-Caramel sauce being poured on a bowl of vanilla ice cream.
+The recipe being poured on a bowl of vanilla ice cream.

 Caramel Recipes

-Try this Butterscotch Sauce, Hot Fudge Sauce, Instant Pot Dulce de Leche and Peanut Butter Magic Shell.
+Try this Butterscotch Sauce, Hot Fudge Sauce, Instant Pot Dulce de Leche, and Peanut Butter Magic Shell.

 Follow me on Instagram @simplystacieblog, Facebook at Simply Stacie, TikTok @simplystacierecipes or Pinterest at @simplystacie and let me know how you liked this recipe and my other recipes.